tamanlegend/haaama-join-voice-one-acc/README.md

-# Account-Online-V13
+# Acc-Streaming-V13
 All Copyright By SmSm

 <img src = "https://discord.c99.nl/widget/theme-2/349942964904001546.png"></div>

-Best Discord Token Hoster Project V13
+Best Account Streaming Project V13
 Dont Forget Give 🌟 Project And Thank You All

 # How To Use
-Just Put Discord Tokens In File tokens.txt
+Just Open ``config.json`` file will tells you all the information how to use